+The linear 3D acoustic receptivity due to a localized quasi stationary roughness element was studied experimentally and theoretically for three different acoustic frequencies in the range of the most unstable TS-frequencies.
 The obtained results demonstrate that the scattering of the acoustic wave is significantly more effective for 3D surface non-uniformities rather than for 2D ones.
 Similar to the vibrational receptivity [3] the acoustic receptivity coefficients for all propagation angles increase with the acoustic wave frequency.
 The most significant frequency dependence is observed for strongly 3D modes.
 The phase delays of the generated TS-waves depend only weakly on the spanwise wavenumber and the frequency.